Bern has been Switzerland’s capital city since 1848. But what if everything you pictured as a federal capital turned out to be the complete opposite?

 Getting Around Bern

-Day trips to areas like the Emmental Valley are easily accessible due to the great train network system.
-Day Saver Tickets mean you can flexible with timings going to and from Bern to nearby stations.
+Day trips from Bern to areas like the Emmental Valley are easily accessible due to the comprehensive train network system.
+Day Saver Tickets mean you can flexible with timings going to and from Bern train station to nearby stops.

-I was invited by Bern Tourism and Switzerland Tourism to uncover the city of Bern in my style – seeking out cultural and historical highlights, while highlighting the accessible adventure activities in and around the city (in conjunction with Emmental Tourism).
-All opinions remain my own, in changing the perceptions of an underated European capital.
+I was invited by Bern Tourism and Switzerland Tourism to uncover the city of Bern in my style – seeking out cultural and historical highlights while highlighting the accessible adventure activities in and around the city (in conjunction with Emmental Tourism).
+All opinions in this Bern travel blog remain my own, in changing the perceptions of an underrated European capital.